- About Us|

 - Special Events

 Learn to swim is currently offered in Spring and Fall semesters only.
-Learn to Swim provides swim lessons for Temple students, staff, administration and their children.
-All participants must have valid Campus Recreation access to register.
+Learn to Swim provides swim lessons for Temple students, alumni & employees with paid recreation access.
+It is also available to children of students and employees.
 There are two primary age groups, 5-11 years old and 12 and Up.
 All session participants are divided according to skill level into groups for specific instruction.
 The first day session will consist of a skills check, pool rules and basic water safety information.
 The last session will include a certificate of completion, free swim time, and snacks.
 Lessons are six weeks long with no scheduled make-ups for any missed sessions.
+We also offer private & semi-private lessons.
+More information can be found under the swim lesson tab.

 Fall 2014 Dates: